My Physician Does Not Recommend Molecular Profiling

 Caris maintains an online physician directory which lists oncologists that have ordered the Caris Molecular Intelligence® tumor profiling service in the past.

 A vast network of hospitals and academic institutions have come together to develop standards for molecular profiling and to facilitate the adoption of personalized medicine in the cancer community.
-This organization, known as the Caris Centers of Excellence (COE) for Precision Medicine Network, is led by well-known institutions with a commitment to precision medicine.
+This organization, known as the Caris Precision Oncology Alliance (POA), is led by well-known institutions with a commitment to precision medicine.
 At the core of this partnership is Caris Molecular Intelligence, which is used by some physicians with the Network to personalize the treatment of cancer patients where appropriate.

 As of December 2015, more than 7,000 physicians have used Caris Molecular Intelligence with more than 80,000 tumors profiled.
 The Caris Molecular Intelligence service is available in over 50 countries.